tapanalyticstoolkit/daal-utils/README.md

 ##What's New

-This is the initial release of `daal-utils`.
+This is the initial release of the `daal-utils` repo.

 ##Known Issues